If cooking with ADHD feels like a daily battle, you’re not alone. For me, it’s one of the most stres...

 Is your child’s backpack and locker a mysterious black hole, from which no permission slip or study guide ever resurfaces?
 Does your child risk keeling over from the weight of all of the papers they lug around daily?
 If you’re like many parents I know, you’d welcome a solution to managing the avalanche of paper that overwhelms many students by this time in the school ...

-Can Mindfulness Improve Executive Function Skills?
+Teaching Mindfulness to Improve Executive Function Skills

 What are Executive Function skills?